kisonecat/data-bootcamp/README.md

 lecture, we will collectively work through carefully designed Jupyter notebooks to develop both your skill in "coding" but especially to deepen your perspective on "data science."
-After our time together each day, you will work through a problem set (ideally in small groups) to check your understanding.
+After our time together each day, you will work through some homework (ideally in small groups) to check your understanding.

 At the end of the course, you have the opportunity for a *final